Freedom of panorama: Estonia

 Freedom of panorama in Estonia, found at Section 20¹ of the Copyright Act, is restricted to non-commercial use of images of works of architecture, visual art, applied art, and photographs permanently situated in places open to the public.
 Also, the images must not show the said works as main subjects.
 A very limited provision for commercial use of architecture exists at Section 20², restricted for "real estate advertisements" only.
+The Cultural Affairs Committee of the Riigikogu discussed the freedom of panorama on June 6, 2016, with the committee chairman Laine Randjärv stressing the need to establish a common but clear wording on freedom of panorama for all member states of the European Union for an efficient functioning of the digital internal market "for the greater good of the society."
+According to a representative of the Ministry of Justice, most of the nearly 40 agencies and stakeholders who answered the questionnaire support the expansion of the freedom of panorama through clarification of the exception, but several groups representing authors are opposed to this amendment.

 Finland

 Finnish freedom of panorama, found at third and fourth paragraphs of Article 25a of their copyright law, is very limited when it comes to public art.
 Works permanently located in public spaces cannot be photographed for commercial purposes if those become the main subjects in the photographs.
 The provision, however, explicitly permits newspapers and magazines to fully exploit public art, provided that there exist captions that accompany the published photographs.
 In contrast, buildings can be freely photographed with no non-commercial restrictions.